Schedule A (Form 1040): A guide to itemized deductions for US expats

 Common mistakes to avoid when itemizing deductions

 Even seasoned taxpayers can slip up when itemizing deductions, especially when living abroad.
+Here are some frequent mistakes and how to avoid them.

 1. Forgetting foreign-specific rules

 Expats often underestimate how living overseas impacts their US deductions.
+For example:

 - Currency exchange rates: Always convert foreign expenses into US dollars using IRS-approved exchange rates.
 Misreporting these amounts can trigger red flags during an audit.